redis/redis-doc/topics/cluster-spec.md

 Basically the ASKING command sets a one-time flag on the client that forces a node to serve a query about an IMPORTING slot.

-So the full semantics of the ASK redirection is the following, from the point of view of the client.
+The full semantics of ASK redirection from the point of view of the client is as follows:

-* If ASK redirection is received send only the query that was redirected to the specified node, but continue sending the next queries to the old node.
+* If ASK redirection is received, send only the query that was redirected to the specified node but continue sending subsequent queries to the old node.
 * Start the redirected query with the ASKING command.
-* Don't update local client tables to map hash slot 8 to B for now.
+* Don't yet update local client tables to map hash slot 8 to B.

-Once the hash slot 8 migration is completed, A will send a MOVED message and the client may permanently map hash slot 8 to the new IP and port pair.
+Once hash slot 8 migration is completed, A will send a MOVED message and the client may permanently map hash slot 8 to the new IP and port pair.
-Note that however if a buggy client will perform the map earlier this is not a problem since it will not send the ASKING command before issuing the query, so B will redirect the client to A using a MOVED redirection error.
+Note that if a buggy client performs the map earlier this is not a problem since it will not send the ASKING command before issuing the query, so B will redirect the client to A using a MOVED redirection error.

-Slots migration is explained in similar terms but with a different wording, for the sake of redundancy in the documentation, in the `CLUSTER SETSLOT` command documentation.
+Slots migration is explained in similar terms but with different wording (for the sake of redundancy in the documentation) in the `CLUSTER SETSLOT` command documentation.

 Clients first connection and handling of redirections.